mattherman/MbDotNet/README.md

 imposter.AddStub().ReturnsStatus(HttpStatusCode.UnsupportedMediaType).On(predicate);
 ```

+An alternate predicate constructor exists that will let you specify whether matches should be case sensitive (false by default), define a regex expression to remove prior to matching, or an xpath selector to that can be used to select values from an XML document.

 Any number of stubs can be added to an imposter.
 If there are multiple, the stub with the first set of predicates to match the request will be used by mountebank.

 Multiple responses/predicates can also be added to a single stub.
 If a stub has multiple responses, they will be returned in order.
 In the following example, the first request will get an 200 status code, but the next will receive a 404 status code.